-If you are looking for a Miami Event Photographer specializing in the corporate world, you found one.
+If you are looking for a Miami Event Photographer or any other event, you came to the right place.
 You can reach me through my contact page.
-As the leading Miami Event Photographer, we can take care of any event no matter the size.
+As the leading Miami Corporate Event Photographer, we can take care of any event no matter the size.
 If you are a photographer and want to know a bit more about Event Photography and what it takes to make great photos during such an important event please read on.

 All You Need to Know About Corporate Event Photography

-As a leading corporate event photography team in South Florida, Edin Chavez Photography Studios stands out with its unmatched photography and use of state-of-the-art equipment.
+As a leading Miami corporate event photography team, Edin Chavez Photography Studios stands out with its unmatched photography and use of state-of-the-art equipment.
 Corporate event photography seems to be the new deal but there are several things many photographers do wrong; a better business courtesy leaves every client happy and satisfied.

 Corporate event photography is one of the many specialties in the photography industry, and it involves taking photos of special company events.
 Most photographers make their living from this kind of photography as many companies hold regular events like conferences, cocktail receptions, marketing events, dinners, trade shows, seminars, and parties, among others.
 It is a profitable market with a captive audience – the company’s employees and officers.
 As a Miami Event Photographer, I have seen it all.

 Here is what you need to know about Corporate Event Photography